samsam2610/AnalysisSupport/doc/README.md

     # Create the training set
     deeplabcut.create_training_dataset(path_config_file, net_type='resnes_101', augmenter_type='imgaug')
     ```
-    This code snippet can be used either in Ipython or Notebook.
+    This code snippet can be used either in IPython or Notebook.
 4. Train the model (DLC)
    1. (Optional) If we are going to re-train a trained model with updated dataset/labels, assuming the optional package is installed, we can quickly resume the training on the said model by running this snippet
     ```python